WHO CAN REGISTER?

 The Moon impresses people all by itself!
 You will be surprised to discover the emotion after the first hesitant glance, then the desire to enjoy the show longer, to comment and share the beauty of the lunar landscape, like a tourist discovering the sea or being at the top of a mountain for the first time.
 If you have some more facts about the formation of the Moon, impact craters or the conquest of the moon or the first observations of Galileo, you will have a pleasant time with anyone you meet.
 Then, all you have to do is answer the flow of questions that will come naturally.

 HOW TO COMMUNICATE?

 On the Moon Again wants to be a catalyst of observers.
-Thousands of telescopes will be out on on July, 12th and 13th, 2019.
-An international publicity campaign will be run in spring 2019 to encourage everyone to join this global event.
-From June 2019, a map of all observers by city will be accessible on this site.
+Thousands of telescopes will be out on June, 23rd, 24th and 25th, 2023.
+An international publicity campaign will be run in spring 2023 to encourage everyone to join this global event.
+From end of may 2023, a map of all observers by city will be accessible on this site.
 We will rely on you to communicate your whereabouts, and to encourage your friends to join us.
 Do not hesitate to talk to the local press and also to share your location for observation on social networks.

 COMMUNICATE ON TWITTER

-In order to share our experiences during these two days, only one hashtag #onthemoonagain
+In order to share our experiences during these three days, only one hashtag #OnTheMoonAgain23